BROADSoftware/HADeploy/docsite/docs/more/under_the_hood.md

 A plugin is a component which may be involved in all phases described at the befinning of this page.
 It is typically made of:

 * A partial schema.
-All plugin's YAML schema parts will be merged to provide the overall schema against which the deployement file will be validated.
+All plugin's YAML schema parts will be merged to provide the overall schema against which the deployment file will be validated.

 * Some Python code called to check and enrich the model.
 This code must include a subclass of the `Plugin` class, to handle plugin properties and lifecycle.